SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 "You're welcome," Pinkie said before asking, "How many pancakes would you like, Rarity?"

-"Thank you for making them darling, I'll take four," Rarity said before walking over to Pinkie.
+"Thank you for making them, darling, I'll take four," Rarity said before walking over to Pinkie.

 Pinkie turned to Rarity and gave her a hug.
 Rarity returned the hug, and started whispering to Pinkie.
 Pinkie whispered back for a second.

-After they we're done hugging, Rarity surprised Pinkie with a kiss.
+After they're done hugging, Rarity surprised Pinkie with a kiss.
 Pinkie graciously started kissing back as both of them began to blush and Rarity's ears folded back.

 Fluttershy looked at Rainbow, curious of her reaction.

 Rainbow was looking at them kiss before she looked down at the table, her ears folded back as her face became expressionless.
-Fluttershy became worried for her.
+Fluttershy became worried about her.

 Fluttershy stopped her eating and leaned over to Rainbow and gave her a hug, whispering, "Are you alright?"